-- c.
-Rewrites and Polishes and Extensive Revisions - (1) Rewrites: For all scripts for programs other than serials, the minimum compensation for a rewrite shall be forty percent (40%) of the appropriate minimum set forth above. - (2) Polishes: For all scripts for programs other than serials, the minimum compensation for a polish shall be twenty percent (20%) of the appropriate minimum set forth above. - (3) Rewrites and Polishes for Serials: For serials, the minimum compensation for a rewrite or a polish (either or both of which are commonly referred to as "editing" in the serial production field) if done by someone other than a head writer or a writer functioning under subparagraph 5.a.(9) above shall be thirty percent (30%) of the appropriate script or breakdown minimum, whichever shall apply.
+c.
+Rewrites and Polishes and Extensive Revisions

+- (1) Rewrites: For all scripts for programs other than serials, the minimum compensation for a rewrite shall be forty percent (40%) of the appropriate minimum set forth above. - (2) Polishes: For all scripts for programs other than serials, the minimum compensation for a polish shall be twenty percent (20%) of the appropriate minimum set forth above. - (3) Rewrites and Polishes for Serials: For serials, the minimum compensation for a rewrite or a polish (either or both of which are commonly referred to as "editing" in the serial production field) if done by someone other than a head writer or a writer functioning under subparagraph 5.a.(9) above shall be thirty percent (30%) of the appropriate script or breakdown minimum, whichever shall apply.

-&lt;sup>10 It is understood that in this context, a "60-minute program" is a program scheduled for a one-hour time period.
+10 It is understood that in this context, a "60-minute program" is a program scheduled for a one-hour time period.

-- (4) Extensive Revisions: The minimum compensation for an extensive script revision shall be seventy percent (70%) of the appropriate minimum set forth above. - d.
-Assigned Outlines - (1) When the Company assigns a writer to prepare an outline, the Company may only require an "assigned outline," which shall mean material for use on a program or a portion or portions thereof developed to the point of indicating characterization and plot line, but not inclusive of sample dialogue.
-Nothing in this Appendix A shall permit the Company to require a "step outline."
+(4) Extensive Revisions: The minimum compensation for an extensive script revision shall be seventy percent (70%) of the appropriate minimum set forth above.

+d.
+Assigned Outlines

+- (1) When the Company assigns a writer to prepare an outline, the Company may only require an "assigned outline," which shall mean material for use on a program or a portion or portions thereof developed to the point of indicating characterization and plot line, but not inclusive of sample dialogue.
+Nothing in this Appendix A shall permit the Company to require a "step outline." - (2) The compensation for an "assigned outline" shall be:

-5/02/14- 5/01/15 5/02/15- 5/01/16† 5/02/16- 5/01/17
+5/02/17- 5/01/18 5/02/18- 5/01/19 5/02/19- 5/01/20

-Less than 30 minutes \$1,023 \$1,049 \$1,075
+Less than 30 minutes \$1,097 \$1,124 \$1,152

-30 minutes or over 1,574 1,613 1,653
+30 minutes or over 1,686 1,728 1,771